Battle of Bladensburg: British moves

 Cochrane dispatched two forces to make diversions.
 The frigate HMS Menelaus and some small craft threatened a raid on Baltimore, while two frigates and some bomb ketches and a rocket vessel ascended the Potomac River, an expedition that resulted in the successful Raid on Alexandria.
 His main body proceeded into the Patuxent.
 Ross's troops landed at Benedict on 19 August, and began marching upstream the following day, while Cockburn proceeded up the river with ships' boats and small craft.
-By 21 August, Ross had reached Nottingham, and Commodore Joshua Barney was forced to destroy the gunboats and other sailing craft of the Chesapeake Bay Flotilla the next day, and retreat overland towards Washington.
+By 21 August, Ross had reached Nottingham, (Note: Not to be confused with Nottingham, Maryland, the "Nottingham" located on the Patuxent River was a community situated on what is now the line between Croom and Baden.) and Commodore Joshua Barney was forced to destroy the gunboats and other sailing craft of the Chesapeake Bay Flotilla the next day, and retreat overland towards Washington.